tony-aw/tinycodet/cran-comments.md

 0 errors | 0 warnings | 0 notes

-## This is a re-submission of the 'tinycodet' package; updating it to version 0.2.3.
-Sorry for the submission after just a few weeks (instead of a few months), but I found a bug (despite my many unit tests) that really needed to be fixed quickly.
+## This is a re-submission of the 'tinycodet' package; updating it to version 0.3.0.
+Sorry for the submission after slightly less than a month (instead of > 1 months), but I found a bug (despite my many unit tests) that really needed to be fixed quickly.
 I beg your understanding.

-Changes made:
+Change log:

 * Expanded the import system documentation.
 Also tweaked the documentation of `import_as()` to be make it slightly clearer.
 * Expanded the documentation of the `decimal_truth` operators.